AndersDeath/diary2/000-current.md

 # 15 August - Tuesday - Yerevan - 320 day of immigration

 So guys. this day was again crazy.
 There is no balance yet.
 Today I got papers in Ineco.
 I need them for getting a visa.
 I also visited dentist.
+She started saving tooth.